Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Conclusion

 \section{Conclusion}

-In this paper, we study data–student suitability in reasoning distillation and propose \Ratio\ (\RatioShort), a simple metric for identifying suitable reasoning trajectories for a given student.
+In this paper, we study data-student suitability in reasoning distillation and propose \Ratio\ (\RatioShort), a simple metric for identifying suitable reasoning trajectories for a given student.
 Motivated by our analysis, \RatioShort\ jointly captures a trajectory's informativeness and alignment with the student’s behavior, favoring trajectories with low absolute probability but relatively high-ranked tokens.
-Experiments across diverse teacher–student pairs show that \RatioShort\ strongly correlates with post-training performance and consistently outperforms existing metrics.
+Experiments across diverse teacher-student pairs show that \RatioShort\ strongly correlates with post-training performance and consistently outperforms existing metrics.
 We further demonstrate its effectiveness in both trajectory and teacher selection.
 Overall, our results highlight informative alignment as a promising direction for reasoning distillation.